Article last updated on the 11th of July 2023.

 - In the "Column groups" section of the Search Settings page, click "Add column group".

 - Provide a name for the column group.

-- In the "Columns" section, click the "Add column" field and select a data column to add to the column group.
-In this case, we select the "WorkPointIcon" column.
+- In the "Columns" section, click the "Add columns from list" field and select a data column to add to the column group, then click the button to add the column to the column group.

-- Now that the "WorkPointIcon" column is selected, click the "Add" button to add the column to the group.
+- Here, the "WorkPointIcon" column was selected, and we click the "Add columns from list" button to add the column to the column group.